yuruse419/Algorithms/anagram-comparison/README.md

 This algorithm demonstrates two solutions for comparing strings and determining if they are anagrams of one another.

 ## Preface
-1. The first solution is the initial attempt at solving this, and the second is a cleaned up version of it utilizing more intuitive logic.
+1. The first solution is the initial attempt at solving this, and the second is a cleaned up version of it with increased efficiency.
 2. The lengths of both strings are compared first, and if they do not equal, it is immediately determined that they are not anagrams.
 3. Another data structure, an object, is utilized to bring order to the characters in both strings.
 4. Both solutions have a linear time complexity.